BSPLAZA/WhisperKey/README.md

 - Cannot dictate into password fields for security
 - Success message shows word count inserted

-## Beta Limitations
+## Current Limitations

-**Current beta requires manual setup:**
+**v1.0.0 Notes:**
-- You need to install [whisper.cpp](https://github.com/ggerganov/whisper.cpp) separately
+- You need to install [whisper.cpp](https://github.com/ggerganov/whisper.cpp) separately (WhisperKey will guide you)
-- WhisperKey will guide you if it's not found
+- Models are downloaded on first use through the app
-- Models need to be downloaded on first use (easy in-app download)
+- App is unsigned - right-click and "Open" on first launch
-- English models only (multilingual coming in v2.0)
+- Models must be in `~/Developer/whisper.cpp/models/` directory

-**Coming in v1.0:**
+**Coming in v1.1:**
-- Bundled whisper.cpp (no separate installation)
+- Code signing and notarization (no more security warnings)
-- Pre-downloaded base model
+- Multilingual support in the UI
-- One-click DMG installer
+- Custom model path selection
-- Code signing and notarization
+- Bundled whisper.cpp option

 ## Models